Vatican holds funeral for cardinal who decried Francis' rule

 “As he noted many times, he was pained by the weakening of faith in the Western world and the moral crisis of the family,” Re said in his homily.

-Re noted how nine days earlier, Pell, “apparently in good health,” had concelebrated, in St. Peter’s Square, the funeral Mass for Francis’ predecessor, Pope Benedict XVI, who died after nearly a decade in retirement on Dec.
+Only nine days earlier, Pell had attended the Vatican’s funeral for Francis’ predecessor, Pope Benedict XVI, who died after nearly a decade in retirement on Dec.
 31.

 Right after Pell’s death, it was revealed that the Australian churchman had authored the memo that had been circulating for many months in church circles.
 In the memo, Pell had lamented that the current papacy as a “disaster” and a “catastrophe.”